 - And is that problem actually worth solving?

 Hypothesis building: To make the most of your investment, it’s crucial to validate the problem the MVP aims to solve.
-This start by building a hypothesis from your idea.
+This starts by building a hypothesis from your idea.

 If you’ve never done it before, this template from Tim Herbig can be super helpful.